alex-marumo/remdo/tests/data/project.md

         - add a warning about jsdom/querySelectorAll, potentially using rewire
         - checked items are not exported correctly to Markdown
             - same about folded items
+        - add a warning about jsdom/querySelectorAll, potentially using rewire
         - marking notes as checked
         - folding all nodes up to a specific level
         - switch to the latest stable lexical version